 Government and State of Iowa Positions:

-Search tips for internships: Use the keywords, “Engineer Internship Program” to find many hits on engineering internships/co-ops.
+Search tips for co-ops/internships: Use the keywords, “Engineer Intern” to find many hits on engineering internships/co-ops.

-Search tips for full-time positions: Use the keywords, “Engineer Recent Graduate” to find many hits on entry-level engineering positions for undergraduates and graduate students.
+Search tips for post-graduation positions: Use the keywords, “Engineer Recent Graduate” to find many hits on entry-level engineering positions for undergraduates and graduate students.